 The average time required for your prescription glasses to arrive is somewhere between one to three weeks.

-Most opticians claim to have your glasses ready in seven to ten working days and this usually takes two to three weeks.
+Most opticians claim to have your glasses ready in seven to ten working days, usually taking two to three weeks.

 How long does it take for prescription glasses to come in?

 To understand the answer to this question, let us delve into the realms of lens construction itself.